foqal/injects/README.md

 #### lastElement
-Returns the first element in the array or null if empty.
+Returns the last element in the array or null if empty.
 ```Javascript
 console.log([].lastElement);
 // null